-The heavenly crown than any Pope ?
-You contradictious mites that hope To conquer worlds by brother love, Yet in your inner hearts approve Of solemn Christian curses thrown Against the creed that bare your own, Of periodic anathemas 1240 Which, to the ear of sense, but seem as The railings of a shrewish maid And curses on her mother's head.
-Say, why d'ye strive to prove before The world you come from scarlet w-Of Babylon, to whose broad base Seven hills afford but sitting place ?
+Say, why d'ye strive to prove before The world you come from scarlet w- Of Babylon, to whose broad base Seven hills afford but sitting place?
 And own ye no predestination When volleying your execration Against th' unhappy Count whom chance Drew from Spain, Italy, or France?
-In India born, he would have bowed To Vishnu, or, mid Shiva's crowd, Yemen had taught to love and fear One Allah and his Prophet dear: In Scotland raised, he would have bow'd 'Fore 'minister,' not stone and wood; While Afric rude had made his mind 1260 In every bush a God to find.
+In India born, he would have bowed To Vishnu, or, mid Shiva's crowd, Yemen had taught to love and fear One Allah and his Prophet dear: In Scotland raised, he would have bow'd 'Fore 'minister,' not stone and wood; While Afric rude had made his mind In every bush a God to find.
 Chance birth, chance teaching-these decide The faiths wherewith men feed their pride; And, once on childhood's plastic mind The trace deep cut, you seldom find Effaceable, unless the brain Be either wanting or insane.
-But what care you for brain or head, Ye stiff-necked herd, well paid and fed alias Count by predestination, and "bangs" the new lights.
+But what care you for brain or head, Ye stiff-necked herd, well paid and fed.
+And clothed by human ignorance?
+What reck ye eke of choice or chance, Ye new-light saints, whose dear delight Is envy, hatred, malice, spite- Is sending a whole world to hell By troops and squadrons mixed pell-mell, Except yourselves?
+If heaven be excuses the Pope Pio Nono, alias Count Mastai, by predestination, and